rajannpatel/landscape-docs/en/landscape-use-cases.md

     * the schedule you want to use
 1. Click 'Save'

-## How do I keep Landscape from upgrading a certain package on one of my servers?
+## Keep Landscape from upgrading a certain package on one of my servers

 1. Click on the 'Computers' tab, then 'Packages'.
 1. Use the search box at the top of the screen to find the package you want.